Today’s post is all about giving you ideas and tips on how to create your very own low maintenance garden – something that’s very dear to my heart.

 Life is very busy for families and if you don’t spend a lot of time on your garden it can easily get out of control.
 It can cost you time and money.

-The ideal solution for those that love to spend time relaxing and enjoying their outdoor space is to design and create a garden that’s easy to maintain and doesn’t take hours of weeding and mowing every week.
+The ideal solution for those that love to spend time relaxing and enjoying their outdoor space is to design and create that’s easy to maintain and doesn’t take hours of weeding on a regular basis.

 With that in mind, here are my top tops for helping you create that perfect low maintenance garden.